jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/stack/sops.md

 losing versioning, auditability, automation and reproducibility capabilities.
 1. [Torus](https://www.torus.sh/):
-We used a few years ago but it got discontinued.
+We used it a few years ago but it got discontinued.
 One year leater they relaunched their service.
 It is a common
 [Secrets Engine](https://www.vaultproject.io/docs/secrets),